-Focusing on the strength and conditioning of the Timberwolves is Scott Fisher, who is in his 20th year at Northwood.
-This is his ninth year as the full-time strength and conditioning coach for Northwood.
+Focusing on the strength and conditioning of the Timberwolves is Scott Fisher, who is in his 21st year at Northwood.
+This is his 10th year as the full-time strength and conditioning coach for Northwood.

 Fisher has designed and supervised the conditioning programs for all 18 varsity programs at Northwood.
 He has instructed student-athletes on proper lifting technique, speed development, plyometrics, strength training and injury rehabilitation.

 From 2002-08, Fisher also served as the associated director of recreational services at the Hach Student Life Center at Northwood.
 He instructed weight training and conditioning classes as well as supervised a staff of 60 student employees.

 Fisher has also served as a Health Fitness Specialist/Personal Trainer at the Dow Chemical Health Promotion.
 From 1997-98, he was a Fitness Specialist/Personal Trainer at the Midland Community Center.

 He is certified as a Strength and Conditioning Specialist (CSCS) and Personal Trainer (NSCA-CPT) through the National Strength and Conditioning Association.
 Fisher has also completed the Sport Performance Coach Certification program by the United States Weight Lifting Federation.

 A 1998 graduate of Saginaw Valley State University, Fisher spent time as an adjunct faculty member at SVSU from 2002-03.

 Fisher also earned his master’s degree from Central Michigan University in Exercise Science in December of 2006.